Updated on September 6, 2022 by Sarina

 Tip : If you look at the seam guide as you sew instead of the needle you will be able to sew a straight line with even seam allowance.

 This is a device consisting of metal strips with little teeth that stick up from the needle plate and move your fabric along as you sew.
 When the machine is working the feed dog moves upwards and advances the fabric as each stitch is made.
-They move faster or slower depending on how hard you press the foot pedal
+They move faster or slower depending on how hard you press the foot pedal.
+For some sort of stitching you may want to pull the feed dog down – there will usually be a lever/switch in your machine for this.

 TIP : The feed dog will move your fabric automatically.
 You do not have to pull the fabric from the back – ofcourse you know this.
 But once upon a time I didn’t.

-This is a mechanism fixed to the face plate, which adjusts the amount of pressure that the presser foot uses to hold your fabric down as you stitch.
+This is a mechanism fixed to the face plate, which adjusts the amount of presser that the presser foot uses to hold your fabric down as you stitch.
 It controls the quality of stitches.
-The greater the pressure the lighter the stitch.
+The greater the presser the lighter the stitch.

 14.Thread Take-up Lever